-Elise Chamberlain started her career in local newspapers after graduating from News Associates and is now a broadcast journalist with the BBC in Birmingham.
+Elise Chamberlain started her career in local newspapers after graduating from News Associates and is now a broadcast journalist at BBC East Midlands.

-"I loved my time at News Associates.
-You sometimes don't realise how confident you can be when placed in a situation and they taught me that," she said.
+"I loved my time at News

+Associates.
+You sometimes

+don't realise how confident you

+can be when placed in a

+situation and they taught me

+that," she said.

-After completing our fast-track course in Manchester Francesca Marshall got a job at the The Telegraph where she is now night news editor.
+After completing our fast-track course in Manchester Francesca Marshall got a job at the The Telegraph where she is now morning news editor.